min44/FSharp.Revit.Async/README.md

 # FSharp.Revit.Async

-Extremely simplified and lightweigh version of the outstanding work of [KennanChan](https://github.com/KennanChan/Revit.Async) reimplemented in F# language.
+An extremely simplified and light version of the outstanding work of [KennanChan](https://github.com/KennanChan/Revit.Async) which implements a task-based asynchronous pattern (TAP) to run Revit API code from any execution context.
+Rewritten in F#.